Best phone for international travel

 Below are some extraordinary phones one should consider while buying a smartphone for traveling purpose.
 There’s a brief comparison between the best phones to make it easier for you to make the best choice.
 Every phone has some salient features to be considered.

 Excellent review of Asus ZenFone AR from Engadget

-Asus ZenFone AR comes equipped with three rear cameras, a motion tracking, depth sensing, and high-resolution 23Mp camera, which enables it to create a 3D image of its surroundings.
+Asus ZenFone AR is equipped with 3 rear cameras.
+A motion tracking, depth sensing and a high-resolution 23MP camera, it enables the phone to create a 3D image of its surroundings.

 Motion sensing cameras allow the phone to track its location as it moves through space.
-A depth sensing camera helps the phone to measure its distance from real-world objects.
-High-resolution 23Mp cameras let you view virtual objects in the real environment.
+Depth sensing camera helps the phone to measure its distance from the real world objects.
+High-resolution 23MP cameras let you view virtual objects in the actual environment.

-ZenFone is the world’s first smartphone with Tango and Daydream by Google.
+ZenFone is world’s first smartphone with Tango and Daydream by Google.
 Tango is an exciting new technology that changes the way you interact with people.
-Daydream offers the experience of high quality, reality VR with your phone.
+Daydream makes you experience high quality, reality VR with your phone.

 ZenFone brings reality experiences for you to enjoy and explore.

 These are the smartphone designed and marketed by Apple Inc. The generation of iPhone 8 is 11th and released in September 2017.

 Check its actual prices on Amazon!